SucksAtstuff/FumbleHelper/README.md

 # FumbleHelper

-A personal discord bot for my discord server Succ's Chilly Cave
+A personal Discord bot for my Discord server Succ's Chilly Cave.

-At the moment this bot is private and only for said server
+At the moment, this bot is private and only for the said server.

-It might be public and usable for everyone in the future
+It might be public and usable for everyone in the future.

-Future plans:
+## Future Plans

-Web panel,
+- Web panel
-Permission handler,
+- Permission handler
-Automod,
+- Automod
-Reaction roles,
+- Reaction roles
-GiveawayBot,
+- GiveawayBot
-Ticket tool
+- Ticket tool